christianandredietrich/iOS-SDK/advanced.md

 This is the value as set with `setProperty:toValue:`

-For a few properties, the actual value in effect may be different (for example, it a property is set to a default that varies based on the protocol or device).
+For a few properties, the actual value in effect may be different (for example, if a property is set to a default that varies based on the protocol or device).
 If the actual value is needed, `getEffectiveProperty:` can be called.

 See Properties for details.